 Argentine Network of Science Journalists

-Do not hesitate to contact us with your questions on setting up your science journalists association and on becoming an Associate Member by sending an email to firstname.lastname@example.org.
+Do not hesitate to contact us should you have any question on setting up your science journalists association and on becoming a Member of the WFSJ by sending an email to firstname.lastname@example.org.

 World Federation of Science Journalists